 The project was led by HDOH CAB, the governing clean air agency in the State of Hawaii, which received the DERA grant award through the WCC.
-HDOH CAB then distributed the DERA grant funds to the City & County of Honolulu and HDOE, which operate the project fleets.
+HDOH CAB then distributed the DERA grant funds to HDOT-A, which operates the project fleet.
 HDOH CAB was responsible for data monitoring and reporting for the project with significant administrative support provided by the Rewarding Internships for Sustainable Employment (RISE) program.